SimonMoynihan33/KVRN-Apparel/README.md

 **KVRN Apparel**- addresses several key challenges in the online apparel shopping space, aiming to enhance user experience, brand loyalty, and operational efficiency.
 The problems being solved include:

 1. **Streamlining the Shopping Experience:**- Many online stores lack intuitive navigation and product filtering, which can frustrate users.
-KVRN tackles this by offering responsive product filtering by gender and color, a Wishlist feature for favorites, and an organized catalog for quick product discovery.
+KVRN tackles this by offering responsive product filtering by gender and price, a Wishlist feature for favorites, and an organized catalog for quick product discovery.

 2. **Enhancing Post-Purchase Engagement:**- Traditional e-commerce stores often lack effective ways for users to interact with their orders post-purchase.
 KVRN’s per-item rating system within orders encourages users to provide feedback, helping improve the shopping experience while gathering valuable product insights.
 The rating is managed through a convenient Bootstrap modal that can be updated, while automatically disabling ratings for products that have been removed from the store.
 This ensures a seamless user experience and data accuracy.